RickStanley/Majoras_Clock/README.md

 - [ ] Installation process
 - [ ] Update process
 - [ ] Final hours detection (see todo notes in `.js` files)
+- [ ] Locale should also cover settings modal

 ## Gallery